mnemnion/orb/doc/md/util/sh.md

     return Sh
 end
 ```

-### Sh\.remove\(\)
+### Sh.remove()

-Undoes our environment patching business\.
+Undoes our environment patching business.

 We cache the value of Global once initially assigned, the value of the
-original G\_index, and whether we created a metatable or just retrieved one\.
+original G_index, and whether we created a metatable or just retrieved one.

-If it's our metatable, we just set Global's metatable to nil, done\.
+If it's our metatable, we just set Global's metatable to nil, done.

 Otherwise we'll break out the metatable walk into its own function, so we can
-repeat it, then reassign index to its original value\.
+repeat it, then reassign index to its original value.

 ```lua
 function Sh.remove()